turtle2007/ff/_posts/2018-12-21-Crossmodal-Paradox.md

 * Complex sensorial noise usually occures intermettently over the course of interactive tasks.
 Under such a circumstance, mutrally exclusive CCs may happen.
 To our knowledge, we don't know how people react to such a situation, not to mention a set of design guidlines to overcome or circumvent perceptual pitfalls.

-In this project, we are `aiming` to tackle following two questions:
+In this project, we are `aiming` to tackle following two `questions`:

 * RQ1: Whether people's crossmodal perception can be enhanced by cognitive priming, and if it can be, to what extent it modulates small and fast sensory-motor responses in an interactive task?